-OUR VIRTUAL INCUBATOR
+OUR ACCOUNTABILITY INCUBATOR

 The Incubator is our flagship program for young civil society leaders to build sustainable, effective tools for accountability, participation and open government.
 The Accountability Incubator provides a non-prescriptive, supportive environment for creative, enterprising individuals with innovative ideas to inspire accountability in their communities.

 Selected “accountapreneurs” receive 12 months of hands-on, comprehensive support including: training and knowledge-building, mentoring, network building, media outreach and storytelling support.